EnricoMoreno/Python-Projects/README.md

 # Python-Projects
-Projetos feitos em Python relacionados a Cibersegurança/ Projects made in Python related to Cybersecurity
+Projetos feitos em Python relacionados a Cibersegurança

+Projects made in Python related to Cybersecurity